languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-19.I've heard of your coming here, and sending, so often.'<br>
+19.I've heard of your coming here, and sending, so often.<br>
 <table>
     <tr>
         <th> GT</th>